New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

-If your spouse or civil partner dies you may be entitled to a lump sum £2,000 bereavement payment.
+If your spouse or civil partner died before 6 April 2017, you may be entitled to a one-off £2,000 bereavement payment.
 You may also qualify for either bereavement allowance or widowed parent's allowance.
 Download guidance and a claim form (PDF link).

 If you are on a low income or in financial difficulties, you may be entitled to other benefits.
 The Department for Work and Pensions Bereavement Service can check your entitlement to bereavement and other benefits.
 Phone 0845 606 0265.

 If you were financially dependent on the deceased, you may also be entitled to a share of the assets they left - whether you are named as a beneficiary in the will or not.